-Mrs. Teresa Bishop, School Counselor
+Mrs. Cindi Dotson, School Counselor

-(click link above to email Mrs. Bishop)
+(click link above to email Mrs. Dotson)

 Counseling Program Information

 The North Hart Elementary School Counseling program is designed for all students.
-The Counselor provides well-planned developmental guidance activities to help all children learn skills needed to face the challenges of school and everyday life.
+The counselor provides well-planned developmental guidance activities to help all children learn skills needed to face the challenges of school and everyday life.

 School Counseling programs promote and enhance student learning in three broad content areas.
 The first area is academic development, which includes activities to support and maximize student achievement.
 The second area is career development, which introduces skills and knowledge that enable students to make a successful transition from school to work.
 The third area is personal/social development, which promotes personal and social growth as students’ progress through school and into adulthood.

-The School Counselor performs a variety of duties and facilitates many activities for the school.
+The school counselor performs a variety of duties and facilitates many activities for the school.
 These include and are not limited to the following:

 - Individual counseling with students as needed.
 This service provides students with a safe and private environment to talk about any issues that may be affecting them, while building a trusting relationship where they can express their feelings confidentially.